 The JET Programme is one of the largest exchange programmes in the world.
-JET has flourished because it receives wide support from a variety of sources, but most notably from the Ministry of Internal Affairs and Communications (MIC), the Ministry of Foreign Affairs (MOFA) the Ministry of Education, Culture, Sports, Science and Technology (MEXT), and the Council of Local Authorities for International Relations (CLAIR).
+JET has flourished because it receives wide support from a variety of sources, most notably from the Ministry of Internal Affairs and Communications (MIC), the Ministry of Foreign Affairs (MOFA) the Ministry of Education, Culture, Sports, Science and Technology (MEXT), and the Council of Local Authorities for International Relations (CLAIR).

 The Council of Local Authorities for International Relations (CLAIR) manages the JET Programme in conjunction with the three Ministries.
-CLAIR was established as a joint organisation of prefectural and municipal governments in July 1988, to promote and provide support for an increasing interest in local level internationalisation in Japan.
+CLAIR was established as a joint organisation of prefectural and municipal governments in July 1988, to promote and provide support for an increasing interest in local-level internationalisation in Japan.

 CLAIR implements the JET Programme, one of a number of ongoing projects.
 Through JET, Assistant Language Teachers (ALTs), Coordinators for International Relations (CIRs) and Sports Exchange Advisors (SEA) are recruited overseas and dispatched to local public bodies across the country in an effort to foster better understanding of foreign cultures while also giving participants the chance to learn more about Japan.